How to Start a Vending Machine Business in 6 Steps

-The vending industry can definitely be an attractive option for both new and experienced entrepreneurs.
-Other than its surprising profitability, the idea of starting a vending machine business may have come to you for another reason—maybe you’ve thought of the perfect location, have connections to vending-friendly product suppliers, or know of someone selling a vending machine.
+The vending machine industry can definitely be an attractive option for both new and experienced entrepreneurs.
+Other than its surprising profitability, the question of how to start a vending machine business may have come to you for another reason—maybe you’ve thought of the perfect location, have connections to vending-friendly product suppliers, or know of someone selling a vending machine.

-Whatever drove your attention to the world of vending machines, if you’re looking for a weekend side hustle, a low startup-cost business, or simply an interesting new way to expand your portfolio, this venture can become lucrative with investments from as low as $2,000.
+Whatever your reason for getting into the vending machine industry—you’re looking for a weekend side hustle, a low startup-cost business, or simply an interesting new way to expand your portfolio—this venture can become lucrative with as little as a $2,000 investment.
 With the right placement, product selection, and user interface, a no-frills vending machine can consistently pull anywhere from $600 to $800 in monthly revenue.

-Ready to make your fortune off grab-and-go snacks?
-(We would be, too.)
-Here’s everything you need to know about starting a vending machine business.
+Ready to make your fortune off grab-and-go snacks and beverages?
+Here’s everything you need to know about how to start a vending machine business.

-With just a few thousand dollars to invest, a vehicle, and determination, you’re completely capable of starting a vending machine business to successful returns.
+With just a few thousand dollars to invest, a vehicle, and determination, you’re completely capable of starting a vending machine business and turning a profit.
 But starting a vending machine business isn’t all fun and games (though you can vend fun and games in your machine).
 There’s a bit of preliminary financial and logistical planning involved, too.

 Even before you start researching machines or reading product reviews, take stock of your current finances—how much can you afford to invest, keeping in mind that it could take a year for a machine to become profitable?
 If you know how much money you’re able to invest in a new business, you’re better equipped to seek the right kind of small business financing.

 And for entrepreneurs starting fresh in the vending business, determine how you want to break into your local market by visiting retailers and public places with vending facilities.
-Are you focused on health foods or gourmet options, or are you looking to provide more standard snack and beverage services?
-Or do you want to do something other than food altogether?
+Are you focused on health foods or gourmet options—or are you looking to provide more standard snack and beverage services?
+Maybe you want to do something other than food altogether?
 Answering these questions—even if your plans change later—will help direct your location and equipment search.

 Finally, set realistic expectations about profits—and costs.
-Owning and operating a vending business entails relatively low upfront capital, but you will have to commit some time and energy into stocking, servicing, and collecting money from your machines on a regular basis.
+Starting a vending business entails relatively low upfront capital, but operating it will require you to commit some time and energy into stocking, servicing, and collecting money from your machines on a regular basis.

 Any advantage or insight you have on vending machines is a great way to get in on this niche business.
 For example, if you’ve already identified a need for a snack machine near you, reach out to property owners you know and gauge their interest in placing vending machines at their locations.